So, you want to shorten URLs in Salesforce.

 For example, with Pardot, the built-in connector lets marketers shorten a link when writing an individual email in the app, but an API connection can create personalized links for many customers and send them in bulk through email.

-Another option is a service like Zapier and IFTTT, which provide a way to connect Bitly to other products.
-Depending on your use case, you might want to check the availability of your product there, too.
+Another option is a service like Zapier, which provides a way to connect Bitly to other products.
+Check the availability of your products there.
+You just might find something that fits your needs.